 A rise in gas, electricity and CO2 prices has meant a considerable increase in prices for compression energy.
-To account for this price increase, the capacity-based transmission tariffs described in chapters 1 through 4 are supplemented by a commodity-based charge from 1 June 2022.
+To account for this price increase, the capacity-based transmission tariffs described in chapters 1 through 4 are supplemented by a commodity-based charge from 1 October 2022.
 It applies for the historical and forecasted additional costs in connection with the significantly increased prices for energy (esp. for gas).
-Considering that a commodity charge is inherently volatile, it will be evaluated annually and revised when necessary.
+Considering that a commodity charge is inherently volatile, it will be regularly evaluated and revised when necessary.

-The transmission system operators can recover the commodity charge from the system users, the market area and distribution area manager, and the storage system operators, corresponding to their allocations (their confirmed (re)nominations) at the entry and exit points.
+The transmission system operators can recover the commodity charge from the balance responsible parties, the market area and distribution area manager, and the storage system operators, corresponding to their allocations (their confirmed (re)nominations) at the entry and exit points.
+Balance responsible parties advance the commodity charge to the transmission system operator and may then recover it from their balance group members, reflecting their quantities.